younesghu/E-commerce/README.md

 ![1](https://github.com/younesghu/E-commerce/assets/142607475/da7fef0d-11b1-45ed-85a8-7e53ff8cd8ef)

 <p>
-    You can preview products and lookup for anything that you want in the search bar (this function basically looks for: name, description & categories. if anything matches it brings it to show up).
-At this example, I searched for word "apple" so I got the apple products back.
+    You can preview products and lookup for anything you want in the search bar (this function basically looks for: name, description & categories. if anything matches it brings it to show up).
+At this example, I searched for word "apple" so I got apple products back.
 </p>

 ![6](https://github.com/younesghu/E-commerce/assets/142607475/dad098c4-4e11-4268-8ac3-74585304e02b)